Healthy Peanut Butter Cake with Chocolate Frosting

 Finalllyyyy!!
 The sucessful recipe!!
 I omitted the xanthan gum, increased the peanut butter and added more egg whites.
 This created an incredibly moist, fluffy and flavorful cake-like blondie.
 I baked this cake/blondies in a 9″ brownie pan (because I was still expecting them to turn out as blondies) so they looked more like a snacking cake or a sheet cake.
 To me, a cake has to be round.
 With frosting.
 And layered.
 So then there was Trial #6.

 Deliciousness.
 It was so addicting that I ate two slices… in a row.
 Yes, I ate a quarter of the cake in less than an hour.
-But I don’t feel too bad, the cake is 100% healthy, low sugar, high fiber and high protein.
+But I don’t feel too bad, this Healthy Peanut Butter Cake is low sugar, high fiber, and high protein.
 Plus, I was accompanied by friends who did the same exact thing 🙂

 For the Cake: